The Monacan in Virginia

 In the early 1700's, Native Americans crossing the Rivanna River reportedly stopped to pay respects at the ancient burial mound at the former site of Monasukapanough.
 The visitors may have been Cherokee, Catawba, or members of another tribe passing through rather than Monacans still living in the local area.

 Thomas Jefferson excavated that mound in the 1780's as he was writing Notes on the State of Virginia.
-By 1911, when another archeologist excavated there, the Rivanna River mound had been flattened by plowing, soil removal, and flooding.4
+By 1911, the Rivanna River mound had been flattened by plowing, soil removal, and flooding.

-Though the Monacan towns were no longer occupied, Monacan people blended into the ridges and valleys in Albemarle, Nelson, and Amherst counties.
-They lived on the fringe of "American" society, intermarrying with enslaved people who escaped as well as white settlers.
+Though the Monacan towns on the floodplains along the Rivanna and James rivers were no longer occupied, Monacans continued to live in the ridges and valleys of what became Albemarle, Nelson, and Amherst counties.
+They survived on the fringe of "American" society, intermarrying with enslaved people who escaped as well as white settlers.
 An archeologist who excavated the Rivanna (Jefferson) Mound in 1911 reported:6

 In 1908, the Episcopal denomination started Saint Paul's Mission and the Bear Mountain Indian Mission School.
 Those facilities became the focal point of their community.
 The church was destroyed by fire in 1930, but quickly rebuilt.
 The school was segregated so only Monacans attended.
 The Monacans were educated through the seventh grade in that one school until public schools were integrated in 1963.